The Whiteout/Whitewall Gene

 Breeding Whiteout x Whiteout should produce roughly 1/4 Homozygous Whiteout (aka Whitewall), 1/4 Non-Whiteout, and 1/2 Whiteout.

-Whiteout Combos
+Whiteout Gene Combos & Descriptions

+Below are some images of various geckos where the Whiteout gene is present, along with a brief description of what you're looking at.
 As with most genes, all of the other pattern elements present in a gecko, such as Pinstripe, Harlequin, Tiger and Portholes vs. Lateral Striping, can all have an impact on Whiteout/Whitewall markings.

 C2/Citrus line Yellow & Cream Pinstripe Extreme Whiteout